Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/documentation/user-accounts.md

    - Username: `t.berger`
    - No licence assigned (Guest users consume no paid licences)
    - Select role: **Guest Inviter**

+   > **Lab note:** In production, external guests are invited via **Entra ID → External Identities** using their real email address — Azure AD then creates a `#EXT#` guest object.
+Here, Thomas Berger is created as an internal account to simulate guest-level access without requiring a real external mailbox.
+The **Guest Inviter** directory role was assigned so this account can invite other guests, which is a realistic permission for an external consultant.
+It does not grant any broader administrative access.

    ![Add User — Thomas Berger Set up](media/Pasted%20image%2020260507232415.png)

 2. **Confirmation:**
    ![Add User — Thomas Berger Success](media/Pasted%20image%2020260507232820.png)

 ---

 ### 3.10 Guest User — Yuki Tanaka (External Auditor)